Texas 4000 for Cancer: Day-to-Day

-During the 70 day journey, the riders average around 80 miles per day on the bike.
-Some days the distance is as low as 30 miles, and some days the riders cover as many as 120 miles.
-The ride is self-supported, as each route is accompanied by vehicles and a trailer to carry necessary equipment, food, and bikes when conditions are too hazardous to bike through.
+During the 70-day journey, the riders average around 80 miles per day on the bike.
+Some days, the distance is as low as 30 miles, and some days, the riders cover as many as 120 miles.
+The ride is self-supported, as each route is accompanied by vehicles and a trailer to carry the necessary equipment, food, and bikes when conditions are too hazardous to bike through.
 Every 7 or 8 days, each rider will take on "SAG" duty and drive a vehicle that day in lieu of biking.
 This is an opportunity for the rider to rest their muscles and provide invaluable team support by maintaining the safety and health of those biking that day.
 In the event of an injury, the rider will be a passenger in the SAG vehicle until they are in a condition to return to the bike.

-All riders take a "rest day" every 7 – 10 days during the summer in order to let their bodies rest, make visits to charitable organizations they support, and to engage with the generous donors and hosts that make their journey possible.
+All riders take a "rest day" every 7 – 10 days during the summer to let their bodies rest, visit charitable organizations they support, and engage with the generous donors and hosts that make their journey possible.